 The Startup India Initiative is, by far, the largest government scheme for startups in India.
 Started by Prime Minister Narendra Modi in 2016, over 50,000 businesses come under this scheme.

 It has an extensive collection of ebooks, courses, and mentorship programs to promote leadership and skills.
-Critical benefits of this scheme include:
+Critical benefits of this scheme for entrepreneurs in India include:

 - Tax exemption